KiDS-1000 cosmology: Combined second- and third-order shear statistics

-The first approach is to convolve the full sky convergence maps with the $T_\mathrm{\pm,n}(\theta_\mathrm{ap})$ or $U(\theta_\mathrm{ap})$ filters, then multiply with corresponding other smoothed maps, and then take the spatial average.
+The first approach is to convolve the full sky convergence maps with the $T_\mathrm{\pm,n}(\theta_\mathrm{ap})$ or $U(\theta_\mathrm{ap})$ filters, then multiply with corresponding other smoothed maps and then take the spatial average.
 For the covariance matrix, we divided the smoothed convergence maps into 48 sub-patches, where each patch has an area of $860\,\mathrm{deg}^2$.
-Since the $\kappa$ maps are first convolved with the filter functions and the sub-patches have common edges the individual patches are not fully independent from each other, which decreases the covariance matrix.
-However, we have tested that by selecting only 18 sub-patches, which have no common edges give almost identical results.
-Shape noise is added to the convergence maps by drawing random numbers from a Gaussian distribution with a vanishing mean and a standard deviation
+Since the $\kappa$ maps are first convolved with the filter functions and the sub-patches have common edges, the individual patches are not fully independent from each other, which decreases the covariance matrix.
+However, we found in our testing that selecting only 18 sub-patches, that have no common edges, gives almost identical results.
+Shape noise is added to the convergence maps by drawing random numbers from a Gaussian distribution with a vanishing mean and a standard deviation, as follows: